-If an employee separates from employment with the district before his or her last duty day of the year, or begins

-Fort Bend ISD Employee Handbook Revised September 2023 employment after the first duty day, state personal leave will be prorated based on the actual time employed.
+If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave will be prorated based on the actual time employee.
 When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave the employee used beyond his or her pro rata entitlement for the school year.